fenago/machine-learning/lab_guides/lab_7.md

 4. How do we code this algorithm?
 5. Where in real life can we find decision trees?

-This chapter answers all of these questions, but let me give you some quick answers:
+This lab answers all of these questions, but let me give you some quick answers:

 6. **How exactly do you decide which is the best possible question to ask?**
 There are several ways to do this.
 The simplest one is using accuracy, which means, which question helps me be correct more often.
-However, others such as Gini index or entropy will be used in this book as well.
+However, others such as Gini index or entropy will be used in this course as well.

 7. **Does this process actually gets us to build the very best decision tree?
 What if I start in a different way, by not picking the best question every time, and I get to a better tree?**